phargogh/2021-nci-ndr-sherlock/README.md

   be executed in parallel, once they are ready.
 I haven't tried this, of course, but it seems like a good idea, especially for larger files that need some time to copy/transfer.
+* `pygeoprocessing` uses tempfiles and temporary directories for a lot of its computation, and those files are generally written somewhere on the local filesystem.
+Setting the environment variable `TMPDIR=$L_SCRATCH` will allow those temporary files to be run on a high-bandwidth local SSD.